Cornelius Walford

 Cornelius Walford (1827–1885), was an English writer on insurance.

 Walford, born in Curtain Road, London, on 2 April 1827, was the eldest of five sons of Cornelius Walford (d.
 1883) of Park House Farm, near Coggeshall, Essex, who married Mary Amelia Osborn of Pentonville.
 He is said to have been for a short time at Felsted School.
 At the age of fifteen he became clerk to Mr. Pattisson, solicitor at Witham, where he acquired much experience in the tenure and rating of land.
 He was appointed assistant secretary of the Witham building society, and, having in early life acquired a knowledge of shorthand, he acted as local correspondent of the Essex Standard.
 About 1848 he settled at Witham as insurance inspector and agent.

 Walford was in 1857 elected an associate, and on a later date a fellow, of the Institute of Actuaries.
 About 1857 he joined the Statistical Society, and was for some time on its council.
-He published in parts, and anonymously, in 1857 his 'Insurance Guide and Handbook,' which was pirated and had a large sale in America (2nd edit.
+He published in parts, and anonymously, in 1857 his Insurance Guide and Handbook, which was pirated and had a large sale in America (2nd edit.
 1867, with his name on the title-page).
 In 1858 he was admitted a student of the Middle Temple, and was called to the bar in Michaelmas term 1860.
 It was his intention to practise at the parliamentary bar, and he joined Messrs.
 Chadwick and Adamson; but the connection was soon dissolved, though he continued to give legal opinions on insurance questions.

 About this time Walford became connected with the Accidental Death Insurance Company.
 Of its successor, the Accident Insurance Company, he was a director from 1866 until his death, and for a year or two he acted as manager.
 About 1862 he was a director of the East London Bank.
 In that year he was made manager of the Unity Fire and Life Office, but could not succeed in resuscitating it, and in 1863 the business was taken over by the Briton office, Walford being appointed its liquidator.
 In 1861 he paid the first of many visits to the United States.
-He brought out in 1870 an 'Insurance Year Book.'
+He brought out in 1870 an Insurance Year Book.
 In the latter year he was appointed manager of the New York Insurance Company for Europe.
-His great literary labour was his 'Insurance Cyclopædia,' a compilation of immense labour, expected to occupy ten large octavo volumes.
-The first volume is dated in 1871; the fifth, and last complete, volume came out in 1878, and each of them contained about six hundred pages (see Times, 2 January 1878).
-One further part only was issued, concluding with an essay on 'Hereditary Diseases;' but large materials were left for the remaining volumes.
+His great literary labour was his Insurance Cyclopædia, a compilation of immense labour, expected to occupy ten large octavo volumes.
+The first volume was dated 1871; the fifth, and last complete, volume came out in 1878, and each of them contained about six hundred pages (see The Times, 2 January 1878).
+One further part only was issued, concluding with an essay on 'Hereditary Diseases'; but large materials were left for the remaining volumes.